HOw To Spend A Week oN The Amalfi

 Where To Stay ON The amalfi

 Over the years, this coastal region has exponentially gained more popularity.
-But don’t fret, you can still avoid the tourists crowds by exploring a bit more.
+But don’t fret, you can still avoid the tourist crowds by exploring a bit more.
 I personally enjoy the small town vibes of spots like Positano or Praiano.
 However Ravello, Amalfi and Salerno are also well known spots to dock.
 My biggest piece of advice is to book your hotel before your travel.
 I learned this one summer when I booked my flight first (8 months in advance) and then frantically looked for places to stay.
 Things book up early, so be flexible with your dates.

 Dimora Del Podesta and Casa Cosenza are two gems along the coast that are also relatively affordable.

 I LOVE this place.
 It is run by a mother and her two daughters, which is part of the experience.
-It is a humble spot that is affordable and has the most stunning views.
+It is a humble spot that is affordable, beautiful and has the most stunning views.
 It is located high enough in the hill that you can see the coastline, but not too high that you’re going up and down a million stairs every time you want a cornetto and espresso!
 (She can also accommodate 3 in one room usually).

 Dimora del Podestà